ird1natris/Data-Masking/README.md

 # Data-Masking

-**SecurMask-Beta** is a beta version of a web application designed for masking and unmasking sensitive data in CSV and XLSX files.
+**Data-Masking** is a beta version of a web application designed for masking and unmasking sensitive data in CSV and XLSX files.
 This tool is built to help organizations and individuals protect sensitive information.

 ## Features